Mission & History

 NOVAC’s Creative Industry Workforce Training Initiative

-In January, 2006, NOVAC received a levitra cost low federal Community Block Development Grant to fund its workforce initiative, the Louisiana Film Crew Training Program.
-Since 2006, NOVAC has trained and certified over 1,500 local individuals (most of whom are considered low to moderate income by HUD standards and were displaced by Hurricanes Katrina and Rita) so that they may obtain entry level jobs in New Orleans’ booming creative and film industries in key areas such as Grip and Electric, Scenic Painting, Set buy generic propecia online Design and Construction, Wardrobe, and Production Assistance.
-In 2013, NOVAC received a local CDBG Grant in East Baton Rouge Parish, and that, combined with support from the New Orleans Mayor’s Office of Cultural Economy, has generic viagra uk allowed NOVAC to continue training locals in film, new media and creative industry jobs at low or no cost to participants.
+In January, 2006, NOVAC received a federal Community Block Development Grant to fund its workforce initiative, the Louisiana Film Crew Training Program.
+Since 2006, NOVAC has trained and certified over 1,500 local individuals (most of whom are considered low to moderate income by HUD standards and were displaced by Hurricanes Katrina and Rita) so that they may obtain entry level jobs in New Orleans’ booming creative and film industries in key areas such as Grip and Electric, Scenic Painting, Set Design and Construction, Wardrobe, and Production Assistance.
+In 2013, NOVAC received a local CDBG Grant in East Baton Rouge Parish, and that, combined with support from the New Orleans Mayor’s Office of Cultural Economy, has allowed NOVAC to continue training locals in film, new media and creative industry jobs at low or no cost to participants.
 Our innovative community-based training programs have received numerous recognitions, and NOVAC’s model is now used by HBO to train community members wherever their episodic shows are produced.

 NOVAC Today